jucardwell/geog215/other_pages/projectpresentation.md

 ------------------------------------------------------------------------
 # Final Project Presentation

-Each student in the class will make a 5-7 presentation during the final exam period where you will summarize the results of your final project.
+Each student in the class will make a 5-7 minute presentation during the final exam period where you will summarize the results of your final project.

 You do not need to create a separate presentation, you are free to use